nicksnyder/go-i18n/README.md

 ##### Strings in templates

-You can call the translation function inside of a [text/template](http://golang.org/pkg/text/template/#Template.Funcs) or [html/template](http://golang.org/pkg/html/template/#Template.Funcs) by using the `.Funcs()` method on the template to register the translation function.
+You can call the `.Funcs()` method on a [text/template](http://golang.org/pkg/text/template/#Template.Funcs) or [html/template](http://golang.org/pkg/html/template/#Template.Funcs) to register the translation function for usage inside of that template.

 A complete example is [here](i18n/exampletemplate_test.go).